bpops/codedapertures/README.md

 # cappy
-a coded aperture python module
+a python module for easily generating common coded aperture patterns

 See `examples.ipynb` for examples of use.